Sykes’s Nightjar is one of the prizes on the tour. Photo: Paul Holt

 The salt makes the land xerophitic and largely barren but there are scattered ‘islands’ of coarse grass and alongside the region’s more typical desert species birds, we’ll be looking for Macqueen’s Bustard, Chestnut-bellied Sandgrouse, Hoopoe Lark and Asian Desert Warbler.
 A few critically endangered Sociable Plovers sometimes winter in the fields around the edge of the Little Rann and these can occasionally be found in the company of the gorgeous Indian Courser.
 Large numbers of Common Cranes and even more larks frequent these same areas.
 We’ll use open-topped jeeps to explore the Little Rann and will spend the night back at the Rann Riders near Dasada.

 Day 14: After a final morning in the Little Rann we’ll have a leisurely, and relatively short, drive back to Ahmedabad.
-After dinner we’ll catch an overnight flight back to London where the tour concludes on the morning of Day 15.
+We expect to reach our hotel around 4pm for an opportunity to freshen up and have a leisurely dinner before transferring to the airport where the tour concludes.